-Jai Mummy Di’s New Song 'Lamborghini’ Has Taken The Netizens By Storm!
+Lamborghini Song From Jai Mummy Di Takes Netizens By Storm!
+Watch Now

 The Sunny Singh and Sonnalli Seygall starrer Jai Mummy Di has created all the hype in Bollywood ever since its trailer has released.
 The quirky mom-com is all set to release on January 17, 2020.

-Until now, two songs from the movie have released titled 'Mummy Nu Pasand' and 'Lamborghini' with the latter being released recently.
-Ever since Lamborghini has released on YouTube, it has taken the internet by storm.
+Until now, two songs from the movie have released, titled Mummy Nu Pasand and Lamborghini, with the latter being released recently.
+Ever since Lamborghini released on YouTube, it has taken the Internet by storm.

+Lamborghini, composed by Meet Bros, is a traditional folk tune and has been sung for the movie by Neha Kakkar and Jassie Gill, and penned by Kumaar.
 The YouTube video alone has garnered over 18 million views in less than a week.
 Fans are super excited to see Sunny Singh and Sonnalli Seygall back on the screen together owing to their exceptional chemistry in Pyaar Ka Punchnama 2.

 Kartik Aaryan To Do A Cameo In Sunny Singh's Jai Mummy Di?